Hush (singer)

 He is formerly the vocalist of the Taiwanese band hush!
-He has worked with artists like A-Lin, Ding Dang, Lala Hsu, and Stephanie Sun.
+He has worked with artists such as A-Lin, A-Mei, Lala Hsu and Stefanie Sun.

+In 2021, he won Best Composer at the 32nd Golden Melody Awards for the song "AnHe" (安和).
+In 2022, he repeated the feat with "Shadow Song" (衣櫃歌手) at the 33rd Golden Melody Awards, becoming the second artist to win Best Composer for two consecutive years.
+In 2023, he won Best Male Mandarin Singer at the 34th Golden Melody Awards for his album Pleasing Myself (娛樂自己), becoming the first openly LGBT singer to win the award.

 Career

 While at National Pingtung Senior High School, he was the lead singer of the pop music club.
 His interactions with the guitar club, which included future members of the band Mary See The Future (先知瑪莉), influenced him to learn guitar.

 HUSH majored in philosophy at Fu Jen Catholic University.

 In 2009, he signed with HIM International Music as a singer-songwriter, but he wasn't able to sell any songs.
 He also competed in the 3rd season of One Million Star, which was won by Lala Hsu, but he was eliminated before the top 100.

 In 2010, while working part-time at the coffee shop Kafka by the Sea in Gongguan, he met drummer Bearpa and bassist Kabei.
 Together, they formed the band hush!
 Starting out acoustic, they transitioned into electric after playing many live shows.
 Usually, Hush records the demo and uploads to StreetVoice, a music-publishing platform for independent songwriters.
 His songs are inspired by his interests in astronomy, psychology, and tarot.

 Within a year, they released an EP, Astronomical Cachet 『天文特徵』, and an album, X. Popular in the indie scene, the band performed at various events and venues in Xi'an, Shenzhen, Taipei, Hong Kong, and Kaohsiung.

 After the band disbanded in 2014, HUSH started his solo career.
 His first single was produced by Mayday bassist Masa.